simolus3/drift/docs/pages/docs/Advanced Features/type_converters.md

 ```

 The generated `User` class will then have a `preferences` column of type
 `Preferences`.
-Moor will automatically take care of storing and loading
+Drift will automatically take care of storing and loading
 the object in `select`, `update` and `insert` statements.
 This feature
 also works with [compiled custom queries]({{ "/queries/custom" | absUrl }}).